 Why is it like this?

-Why is this campground free, when it’s obvious that considerable time and money went into creating it?
+Why is San Luis Lake free camping, when it’s obvious that considerable time and money went into creating it?
 And why the free electricity?

 Here’s the story I heard…

 San Luis Lake used to be a Colorado State Park, and this was a State Park campground.
 Then there was a problem with their water quality.
 It would be too expensive to upgrade the water system to meet the required standards, so instead of doing that, they changed the State Park to a State Wildlife Area, and made the campground free.

 As for the electrical, the lake has hydro power right there, so I guess since everything was already wired for power, the easiest thing to do was leave it as is.